lloydbenson/microservices-workshop/challenge5/README.md

 influx, and your microservices from the fuge shell and see data streaming from the sensor to the front end.

+If you are running docker v1.12.x remember to start influx using docker outside of fuge while we wait for a fix for the bug. `docker start influx`

 ## Next Up: [Challenge 6](../challenge6/README.md)